nju-wcj/tlc/README.md

 #### For enterprises

-Establish the following step model
+Establish the following step model:

 Step price = ratio * 0.5 + rate * 4 (parameters can be adjusted, price is limited between 1.0 and 2.0)

 ![price-1](./price-1.png)

-Finally, it is summarized into a table with dimensions of month, area and time:
+Finally, it is summarized into a table with dimensions of month, area and time,

-Step price list = function(month, region, time), select the right price at the right time
+Step price list = function(month, region, time), select the right price at the right time.

 #### For drivers